Pix2Fact: When Vision Is Not Enough -- Benchmarking Fine-Grained VQA with Web Verification on High-Resolution Real-World Scenes: Abstract

 \section{Abstract}

-Despite progress on general tasks, VLMs struggle with challenges demanding both detailed visual grounding and deliberate knowledge-based reasoning, a synergy not captured by existing benchmarks that evaluate these skills separately.
-To close this gap, we introduce \textbf{Pix2Fact}, a new visual question-answering benchmark designed to evaluate expert-level perception and knowledge-intensive multi-hop reasoning.
-Pix2Fact contains 1,000 high-resolution (4K+) images spanning 8 daily-life scenarios and situations, with questions and answers meticulously crafted by annotators holding PhDs from top global universities working in partnership with a professional data annotation firm.
-Each question requires detailed visual grounding, multi-hop reasoning, and the integration of external knowledge to answer.
-Our evaluation of 9 state-of-the-art VLMs, including proprietary models like Gemini-3-Pro and GPT-5, reveals the substantial challenge posed by Pix2Fact: the most advanced model achieves only 24.0\% average accuracy, in stark contrast to human performance of 56\%.
-This significant gap underscores the limitations of current models in replicating human-level visual comprehension.
-We believe Pix2Fact will serve as a critical benchmark to drive the development of next-generation multimodal agents that combine fine-grained perception with robust, knowledge-based reasoning.
+Despite progress on general tasks, vision-language models (VLMs) still struggle with challenges that demand both fine-grained visual grounding and external knowledge, a synergy overlooked by existing benchmarks that evaluate these abilities in isolation.
+To fill this void, we introduce Pix2Fact, a visual question-answering benchmark designed to assess expert-level visual perception and knowledge search.
+Pix2Fact comprises 1,000 high-resolution (4K+) images spanning eight scenarios.
+Its questions and answers are meticulously crafted by PhD-holding annotators from top global universities across diverse disciplines.
+Each question requires detailed visual grounding and the integration of external knowledge.
+Evaluating ten state-of-the-art VLMs, including proprietary models such as Gemini-3.1-Pro and GPT-5.4, we find that Pix2Fact poses a formidable challenge: the most advanced model (Gemini-3.1-Pro) achieves only 51.7\% average accuracy, even with access to visual ground truth and search tools.
+Our analysis attributes this low accuracy to three factors, frequent visual grounding errors even with visual ground truth, shallow search harnessing, and VLM's inability to retrieve long-tail, unstructured local information.
+This striking gap exposes the limitations of current models in assisting humans with real-world scenarios that demand overwhelming visual comprehension.
+We believe Pix2Fact will serve as a critical benchmark to drive the next generation of language-vision agents that seamlessly integrate fine-grained perception with robust knowledge search.